 What it would do: SB 443 would allow districts to get funding from average daily attendance (ADA) for more 4-year-olds attending transitional kindergarten.
 Districts would get funding for transitional kindergartners who turn 5 between Dec.
 2 and the end of the school year.
 Currently, districts only get ADA funding for transitional kindergartners who turn 5 between Sep.
 2 and Dec.
 2. They can admit 4-year-olds who turn 5 before the end of the school year, but they cannot get funding for those 4-year-olds until they turn 5.

 Why it’s important:Many 4-year-olds do not currently attend preschool and enter kindergarten less prepared than their peers.
 This bill would encourage school districts to expand transitional kindergarten to more 4-year-olds who turn 5 between Dec.
-2 and the end of the school year.Bill status: Held in suspense by the Assembly Appropriations Committee.
+2 and the end of the school year.Bill status: Stalled in the Senate Appropriations Committee.

-Preschool and TK for special needs children (SB 217)
+Preschool and TK for children with special needs (SB 217)

 What it would do: SB 217 would provide school districts with more funding for preschool children with special needs and would allow 4-year-olds with special needs to enroll in transitional kindergarten, as long as they turn 5 before the school year ends.
 Currently, school districts can only enroll 4-year-olds who turn 5 between Sep.
 2 and Dec.
 2 in TK.
 They can also enroll 4-year-olds who will turn 5 after Dec.
 2 and before the end of the school year, but they cannot receive Average Daily Attendance funding for those children until they turn 5.

 Why it’s important: All school districts are required to provide preschool to 3- and 4-year-olds with disabilities, but federal funding has declined.
 Transitional kindergarten, an extra year of kindergarten, is currently only available in all school districts to 4-year-olds who were born between Sep.
 2 and Dec.
 2.Bill status: The portion of this bill establishing grants for school districts for preschool children with special needs is included in the 2019-20 budget.
-The rest of the bill, expanding TK, was not made law.
+However, it does not expand TK.

 Child care for infants and toddlers (AB 167)